 In conclusion, the Suunto D5 dive computer is one of the best offerings to the market in recent years.
 It combines Suuntos’s classic high-level functionality and reliability with the sleek style of a smartwatch.

-It’s easy to use functionality and accessible price tag makes it suitable for experienced divers and newbies alike.
+It’s easy to use functionality and an accessible price tag makes it suitable for experienced divers and newbies alike.

 If you’re looking for a modern, high-quality dive computer that will take you from the dive boat to the office and back again, then look no further than the Suunto D5.